20 best Graphic drawing tablets of 2023

 The display panel is IPS, Viewing angles are great.
 Color shift is minimal when display is viewed from the side.
 The display comes with a matte screen protector already applied.

-Featuring two easy-to-control red dials wheels and 20 customizable shortcuts keys are placed on both sides of the display so whether you’re right or left-handed, it’s easy to use.
+Total two red dials and 20 customizable shortcuts keys are placed on both sides of the display, so whether you’re right or left-handed, it’s easy to use.

-The PA2 battery-free stylus has the response rate of 14ms, 8192 levels of pressure sensitivity and 60 degrees of tilt function which is on par with what you get with top of the line drawing tablets.
-It’s very precise and smooth, drawing performance is fantastic.
+The PA2 battery-free stylus has 8192 levels of pressure sensitivity and 60 degrees of tilt function which is on par with what you get with top of the line drawing tablets.
+It’s very precise and smooth to use, drawing performance is fantastic.

 The pen case comes with eight replacement nibs along with a nib remover, the cap also can be used as an excellent pen stand.